User experience and web design

 What is User Testing?

-To have someone independent who can take on a persona for a certain customer type and report back to you on their experience is basically what user testing is about.
+To have someone independent who can take on a customer persona for a certain customer type and report back to you on their experience is basically what user testing is about.

 Does this mean that literally anyone could do your user testing for you?

 Well in theory, yes.
 But if their experiences could be recorded in a way that allows you to physically see how they interacted with your website, and hear them thinking out loud as they looked for products, features, options, information, etc., this can be very valuable feedback.

 They could describe what they liked or disliked about their experience, and whether they found anything to be confusing, distracting, cluttered, hard to read, etc. There might have been requirements or expectations which were either met or missed, and they might have some useful suggestions for improvement.